If I Ran the City.

 This program invites Pittsfield teenagers to lead the way forward in civic engagement; to reflect on their own experiences and transform obstacles into advocacy.

-Dialogue with mayoral candidates.
+Dialogue with local stakeholders.

 If I Ran the City aims to facilitate dialogue between two demographics that don’t often speak to one another: Pittsfield teenagers, and those who run the city.